 The effect of the latest rule revision in Mississippi is to remove what essentially was a duplicate provision.
 Another subsection in Rule 5.8 authorizes a Notary to accept a driver's license or nondriver identification card issued by a state or territory of Canada or Mexico, which is current and unexpired, provided it uses letters, characters and a language that are read, written, and understood by the Notary.
 Since this provision was the more substantive provision, prior Subsection (6) (see Changes, above) was removed.
 Thus, the removal of this particular provision doesn’t materially affect Mississippi Notaries in practice.

-Read the text of the administrative rule.
+Read the adopted administrative rule.

 Close